FBI forces out more leaders, including ex-director who fought Trump demand for Jan. 6 agents' names

 A broader personnel purge

-Driscoll, a veteran agent who worked international counterterrorism investigations in New York and had commanded the bureau’s Hostage Rescue Team, had most recently served as acting director in charge of the Critical Incident Response Group, which deploys resources to crisis situations.
+Driscoll is a veteran agent who worked international counterterrorism investigations in New York and had commanded the bureau’s Hostage Rescue Team.
+He had most recently served as acting director in charge of the FBI's Critical Incident Response Group, which deploys resources to crisis situations.

 Driscoll was named acting director in January to replace Christopher Wray and served in the position as Patel’s nomination was pending.